Physical Therapy for Cancer Patients

 Evaluating Your Needs

-We coordinate directly with your care team, so we understand your medical history when you meet with us for the first time.
+Your physical therapist will coordinate directly with your cancer care team, so we understand your medical history before you meet with us for the first time.
 This helps our physical therapists lead a focused conversation about your goals and concerns and how treatment may impact your daily life.
 A physical exam and functional tests will set benchmarks for your range of motion, strength, and balance.
-The exam may include activities like timed walks, sitting and standing without support, or correcting balance after spinning in a circle.
+The exam may include activities like timed walks, sitting and standing without support, and balance challenges, if appropriate.

 Call for an Appointment